wacncontent/CustomizeTool/addCommentOutput/articles/storage/storage-migration-to-premium-storage.md

 If you are migrating VHD from a Standard Azure storage account to a Premium Azure storage account, you must copy the source path of VHD container, the VHD file name and the storage account key of the source storage account.

 1. Go to **Azure Management Portal > Virtual Machines > Disks**.
-2. Copy and save the VHD’s container URL from the Location column.
+2. Copy and save the VHD's container URL from the Location column.
 The container URL will be similar to `https://myaccount.blob.core.chinacloudapi.cn/mycontainer/`.

 #### Copy VHD from non-Azure Cloud